 Dimension Minimum requirements for dimension score.
-Scoring Methodology M2 (i) Multi-year fiscal forecasts and functional allocations Score = A : Forecasts of fiscal aggregates (on the basis of main categories of economic and functional/sector classification) are prepared for at least three years on a rolling annual basis.
-Links between multi-year estimates and subsequent setting of annual budget ceilings are clear and differences explained Score = B : Forecasts of fiscal aggregates (on the basis of main categories of economic and functional/sector classification) are prepared for at least two years on a rolling annual basis.
+Scoring Methodology M2 (i) Multi-year Score = A: Forecasts of fiscal aggregates (on the basis of main categories of economic fiscal forecasts and functional/sector classification) are prepared for at least three years on a rolling and functional annual basis.
+Links between multi-year estimates and subsequent setting of annual allocations budget ceilings are clear and differences explained Score = B: Forecasts of fiscal aggregates (on the basis of main categories of economic and functional/sector classification) are prepared for at least two years on a rolling annual basis.
 Links between multi-year estimates and subsequent setting of annual budget ceilings are clear and differences are explained.
 Score = C: Forecasts of fiscal aggregates (on the basis of the main categories of economic classification) are prepared for at least two years on a rolling annual basis.
-Score = D : No forward estimates of fiscal aggregates are undertaken

-(11) Company 1 (ii) Scope and frequency of debt sustainability Score = A: DSA for external and domestic debt is undertaken annually.Score = B: DSA for external and domestic debt is undertaken at least once during the last three years. analysis Score = C : A DSA for at least for external debt undertaken once during last three years.
-Score = $\mathbf{D}$ : No DSA has been undertaken in the last three years (iii) Existence of costed sector strategies Score = A : Strategies for sectors representing at least 75% of primary expenditure exist with full costing of recurrent and investment expenditure, broadly consistent with fiscal forecasts.
-Score = B : Statements of sector strategies exist and are fully costed, broadly consistent with fiscal forecasts, for sectors representing $25-75\%$ of primary expenditure.
-Score = C : Statements of sector strategies exist for several major sectors but are only substantially costed for sectors representing up to $25\%$ of primary expenditure OR costed strategies cover more sectors but are inconsistent with aggregate fiscal forecasts.
-Score = D : Sector strategies may have been prepared for some sectors, but none of them have substantially complete costing of investments and recurrent expenditure. (iv) Linkages between investment budgets and forward Score = $A$ : Investments are consistently selected on the basis of relevant sector strategies and recurrent cost implications in accordance with sector allocations and included in forward budget estimates for the sector. expenditure estimates Score = B : The majority of important investments are selected on the basis of relevant sector strategies and recurrent cost implications in accordance with sector allocations and included in forward budget estimates for the sector.
-Score = C : Many investment decisions have weak links to sector strategies and their recurrent cost implications are included in forward budget estimates only in a few (but major) cases.
-Score = D : Budgeting for investment and recurrent expenditure are separate processes with no recurrent cost estimates being shared.
+Score = D: No forward estimates of fiscal aggregates are undertaken (ii) Scope and Score = A: DSA for external and domestic debt is undertaken annually. frequency of Score = B : DSA for external and domestic debt is undertaken at least once during the debt last three years.
+Score = C: A DSA for at least for external debt undertaken once sustainability during last three years. analysis Score = D : No DSA has been undertaken in the last three years $\frac{1}{2}$ (iii) Existence Score = A: Strategies for sectors representing at least 75% of primary expenditure exist of costed sector with full costing of recurrent and investment expenditure, broadly consistent with fiscal strategies forecasts. $\mathbf{S}{\text{rec}} = \mathbf{P}{\mathbf{r}}$ Statements of sector strategies exist and are fully costed breadly consistent.
+Score = B: Statements of sector strategies exist and are fully costed, broadly consistent with fiscal forecasts, for sectors representing $25-75\%$ of primary expenditure.
+Score = C: Statements of sector strategies exist for several major sectors but are only substantially costed for sectors representing up to 25% of primary expenditure OR costed strategies cover more sectors but are inconsistent with aggregate fiscal forecasts.
+Score = D: Sector strategies may have been prepared for some sectors, but none of $\mathbf{S}{\text{core}}$ them have substantially complete costing of investments and recurrent expenditure. (iv) Linkages Score = A: Investments are consistently selected on the basis of relevant sector between strategies and recurrent cost implications in accordance with sector allocations and investment included in forward budget estimates for the sector. budgets and Score = B: The majority of important investments are selected on the basis of relevant forward sector strategies and recurrent cost implications in accordance with sector allocations expenditure and included in forward budget estimates for the sector. estimates Score = C: Many investment decisions have weak links to sector strategies and their recurrent cost implications are included in forward budget estimates only in a few (but major) cases.
+Score = D: Budgeting for investment and recurrent expenditure are separate processes with no recurrent cost estimates being shared.